Liga-IA/RepoAI/embedded_sma/README.md

 The network currently consists of:

-1.  **Central Agent (ESP32)**: The main "brain," equipped with multiple sensors (LDR, Potentiometer) and actuators (Buzzer).
+1.  **Sensor Agent (ESP32)**: Equipped with multiple sensors (LDR, Potentiometer, LM35...) and actuators (Buzzer).
 It can coordinate actions and respond to requests.
-2.  **Actuator Agent (ESP32-S3)**: Specialized in acting upon the environment, primarily with a high-intensity LED.
+2.  **Actuator Agent (ESP32-S3)**: Act in coordination with Sensor Agent turning on a LED when LDR sensor detects low light.
-3.  **Sonic Sensor Agent (ESP32)**: A lightweight, low-cost agent focused on a single task: detecting object proximity with an ultrasonic sensor (HC-SR04).
+3.  **Sonic Sensor Agent (ESP32)**: Act in coordination with Sensor Agent send a cooperation request when proximity is detected.

 ## Development Journey & Roadmap